 - Message fields are compared to Match Lists, typically used to define lists of trusted entities; when a match is found, attributes are added to the Record to reflect that.

 - Message fields are compared to Suppressed Lists, which are used to define field values that, when encountered in a message, prevent any rule that the message matches from firing.

 - Message fields are compared to Threat Intel lists; when a match is found, attributes are added to the Record to reflect that.

 Extract key-value pairs from messages

-For each incoming message, CSE creates a set of key-value pairs that reflect all of the information in the message.
-To accomplish this, CSE provides these ingestion routes:
+For each incoming message, Cloud SIEM creates a set of key-value pairs that reflect all of the information in the message.
+To accomplish this, Cloud SIEM provides these ingestion routes:

 - C2C Connector.
 Sumo Logic’s Cloud-to-Cloud (C2C) Integration Framework is a fully-managed collection system that collects logs and events directly from SaaS and Cloud platforms.
 For a list of available C2C collectors, see Cloud-to-Cloud Integration Framework.

 - Sumo Logic Parser.
 For other data sources, the Sumo Logic’s built-in parsers that extract key-value pairs from messages.
 To see currently available parsers, go to Manage Data > Logs > Parsers in the Sumo Logic UI.

 For more information on these alternatives, see Cloud SIEM Ingestion Best Practices.

 The key-value pairs are input to the next step of the process: mapping.